Eric A. Furie

 Eric Furie began his career as an intern in software design at Industrial Light & Magic while still attending Princeton University.
 The work he did at ILM in building compositing and greenscreen software eventually developed into his senior thesis in computer science at Princeton.
 After graduating with his B.S.E., Eric enrolled in the USC School of Cinematic Art's Graduate Film Production Program.

 While at USC and after graduating, Eric continued to work in the realm of media technology.
 He consulted at various visual effects, post-production and educational facilities, specializing in advanced technologies and complex workflows.
-In 2001, Eric began to get involved with the field of motion capture when Vicon gave USC SCA it's first motion capture system.
+In 2001, Eric began to get involved with the field of performance capture when Vicon gave USC SCA it's first performance capture system.
 Eric taught numerous workshops on the system, and began teaching the full-fledged motion capture curriculum in 2007.
 He continues to develop the motion capture and virtual production curriculum at the school.